hobarthackerspace/hobarthackerspace.github.io/README.md

 The site is built with Jekyll, using the [minimal-mistakes](https://github.com/mmistakes/minimal-mistakes/) theme.

+#### Working copy
-You can get a working copy of the site by cloning this repository.
+The site files live in a `git` [repository on GitHUB](https://github.com/hobarthackerspace/hobarthackerspace.github.io).
+You can get a working copy of the site by cloning this repository (It's also the one in which this README resides).

+#### Previews
 If you install Ruby & Jekyll on your local machine, you can review site changes before committing to your working copy (let alone pushing up to GitHub) by executing the command `bundle exec jekyll serve`.
 This will present you with a view of the site at [http://localhost:4000](http://localhost:4000).

 ### Adding pages